duracell80/MoodeRadio-Get/README.md

 ```

 # Regenerating Expired Streams
-The "YouTube Play" playlist will expire so lists will need to be "regenerated" to activate the .m4a streams!
+The "YouTube Play" playlist will expire so streams will need to be "regenerated" to activate the audio!

 ```
 Regenerate and play a crafted playlist from the RADIO folder ...